Source of above quote: Dr Blaylock’s article HERE

-Note the spikes during the two world wars (1914 – 1918 and 1939 – 1945), an indication that the incidence of TB is related to social and living conditions and increases whenever these are found lacking or deteriorate, as during the upheavals of the two world wars.
+Note the spikes during the two world wars (1914 – 1918 and 1939 – 1945), showing that the incidence of TB is related to social and living conditions and that TB and deaths caused by it increase when living conditions deteriorate due to social upheavals, as during the two world wars.

 England: TB mortality rates 1855 – 1965

 This graph from England shows a similar steep decline in TB mortality and that neither antibiotics nor vaccination contributed to the decline.